 Our revenues also are related to efforts to develop certain real estate in Henderson, Nevada, including approximately 2,100 acres zoned for residential/planned community purposes and approximately 400 acres zoned for commercial and light industrial use.
 Contracts for land sales are negotiated on an individual basis, involve single performance obligations, and generally require us to complete property development and improvements after title passes to the buyer and we have received all or a substantial portion of the selling price.
 We recognize land sales revenue associated with the residential/planned community over time using cost based input methods.
-Land sales associated with the residential/planned community have variable consideration components which are based on a percentage of the builder's ultimate selling price of a residential housing unit to their customer (generally 3.5% of such sales price).
+Land sales associated with the residential/planned community have variable consideration components which are based on a percentage of the builder's ultimate selling price of a residential housing unit to their customer (ranging from 2.5% to 3.5% of such sales price).
 The amount we recognize when a parcel is sold to a home builder is the amount to which we are most-likely to be entitled, using all information (historical, current and forecasted) that is reasonably available to us, and only to the extent that a significant reversal in the amount of the cumulative revenue recognized is not probable of occurring in a future period.
-By recognizing revenue over time using cost based input methods, revenues (including variable consideration) and profits are recognized in the same proportion of our progress to the parcels sold.
-Estimates of total costs expected to be incurred require significant management judgment, and the amount of revenue and profits that have been recognized to date are subject to revisions estimated to be incurred would be accounted for prospectively in accordance with GAAP.
+By recognizing revenue over time using cost based input methods, revenues (including variable consideration) and profits are recognized in the same proportion of our progress towards completion of our contractual obligations, with our progress measured by costs incurred as a percentage of total costs estimated to be incurred relative to the parcels sold.
+Estimates of total costs expected to be incurred require significant management judgment, and the amount of revenue and profits that have been recognized to date are subject to revisions throughout the development period.
+The impact on the amount of revenue recognized resulting from any future change in the estimate of total costs estimated to be incurred would be accounted for prospectively in accordance with GAAP.
 We record estimated deferred revenue on the amount to which we are most-likely to be entitled and deferred revenue is recognized into revenue as the housing units are sold.

 Selling, general and administrative expenses; shipping and handling costs; advertising costs; research and development costs.
 Selling, general and administrative expenses include costs related to marketing, sales, distribution, shipping and handling, research and development, legal, environmental remediation and administrative functions such as accounting, treasury and finance, and includes costs for salaries and benefits not associated with our manufacturing process, travel and entertainment, promotional materials and professional fees.
-Shipping and handling costs of our Chemicals Segment were approximately \$105 million in 2018, \$111 million in 2019 and \$112 million in 2020.
-Shipping and handling costs of our Component Products segment are not material.
+Shipping and handling costs of our Chemicals Segment were approximately \$111 million in 2019, \$112 million in 2020 and \$132 million in 2021.
+Shipping and handling costs of our Component Products Segment are not material.
 We expense advertising and research and development costs as incurred.
-Advertising costs were approximately \$1 million in 2018, \$2 million in 2019 and \$1 million in 2020.
-Research, development and certain sales technical support costs were approximately \$16 million in 2018, \$17 million in 2019 and \$16 million in 2020.
+Advertising costs were approximately \$2 million in 2019 and \$1 million in each of 2020 and 2021.
+Research, development and certain sales technical support costs were approximately \$17 million in 2019, \$16 million in 2020 and \$17 million in 2021.

-Note 2-Business and geographic segments:
+Note 2 - Business and geographic segments:

-% controlled at December 31
+% controlled at

-Business segment Entity 2020
+Business segment Entity December 31, 2021

 Chemicals Kronos 80%

-Component products CompX 86%
+Component products CompX 87%

 Real estate management and development BMI and LandWell 63% - 77%